 In 1992 Lyn and late husband Paul Morrison schemed out their ideal travel magazine on the back of an airline sickbag, and from there launched Wanderlust from their spare bedroom.
 The award-winning magazine thrives and has been joined by digital channels, events and extensions such as the Wanderlust World Guide Awards and Wanderlust Photo of the Year.
 Lyn is a fellow of the Royal Geographical Society, member of other industry bodies, and is regularly consulted on issues including sustainable tourism.

 Stuart is Tourism Australia’s PR Manager for the UK & Northern Europe and has worked in tourism marketing and PR in both Europe and his native Australia.
 He has previously led both inhouse and agency teams representing airlines, tourism boards, OTAs and global hotel and resort brands, among others.
-Originally a Sydneysider, he has called London home for the past seven years.
+Originally a Sydneysider, he has called London home for the past eight years.

 Tolene van der Merwe is originally from South Africa and moved to the UK in 2005 with her husband.
 Tolene joined African Affair in London where she worked as Product Manager for the Africa brochure and was also given Romanian Affair to manage.
 In 2007 Tolene started her own boutique representation company which she ran until 2014 when she joined South African Tourism as the Hub Head for UK and Ireland on a 5 year contract.
 From here Tolene moved to Director UK and Ireland for the Malta Tourism Authority in 2019.